A Football Manager Guide to the Football Manager Staff Responsibilities & Backroom Advices

 Saying the right things to the media can ultimately improve player performances, while the opposite may increase the likeliness of seeing poor performances.
 Handling the media is a way to take matters with players over-confidence or simply influence the medias set match odds.

-To summarize, handling the press conferences is a fine art.
-You need to be an expert of individual player personalities, analyze the opposing managers selected words and have the calmness to choose the right words at the right time and of course with the right tone.
 Handling press conferences should generally be done by one with long term experience with the media, often with a high level of reputation and who have an insight on how their presence affect others.
 A press conference can be about almost everything that has happened within the club since last match, for example unhappiness of players training workload, reaction about last team talk or rejection from the board about a board request as well as match related questions.

 Available Staff to Handle Press Conferences: